Wiz1101/SmartCard_Active_Directory_Authentication/README.md

 # Guide for a SmartCard User Logon In AD (Active Directory)

+In this repo I will guide you how to authenticate yourself on a Windows server 2019 with a SmardCard

 ## Step 1.
 Create a user in AD [1]
 ![step 1](pics/createUser1.png)
 ![step 1](pics/createUser2.png)